fatihkaplama/CS102-PROJECT/group/member6_log.md

 + In this week, we finally manage to solve the animation of shapes and it works properly.
 I have changed layout a little bit, I have changed the button colors and so on.
 Also, I have added some comments.
 ### ~ 25.05.2020~
 + This week, I have tried to add some comments and fix some bugs.
++ Me and arman have written the readme2.txt

 ****